Atorable/atorable-react/README.md

 High data costs?
 Slow PageSpeed?
 High server load?
 Need a solution for viral content?
 [Atorable.com](https://www.atorable.com/) moves more content.

-#### Venmo Challenge
-I will venmo $10 to the first 10 users that send me proof of their use of Atorable on a live website.
-To qualify, you must sign up for a free trial @ [Atorable](https://www.atorable.com/)  and use both `atorable-react` and [atorable-loader][atorable-loader-npm] with an API key.
-When you are ready to display your content use the contact form @ [Contact Us](https://www.atorable.com/contact).

 The `atorable-react` package is a [React](https://reactjs.org/) component that processes a [Webtorrent][webtorrent] magnet uri.
 As more users visit your site the more users serve up your content.
 More users makes faster downloads, less server load, lower data costs.
 PageSpeed will also increases by not blocking page load.
 Using [Webpack][webpack]?
 Try [atorable-loader][atorable-loader-npm].

 #### [Demo][atorable]